flawsv/apb/README.md

 + RTW Vegas Sound - Replaces the Patriot Vegas G20 and 4x4 sounds with the old [RTW Vegas sounds](https://youtu.be/tAJi1-57qLU?t=79) and leaves all other sounds vanilla.
 Bishada sounds not included.

 ### Features
++ Stutter Fix - Removal of APB's Garbage Collection 60 seconds timer.
+Please read further below on how to use this.
 + Disable Texture Streaming (FPS Boost)* - Free FPS boost on most systems without any visual differences.
 Please read further below on how to use this.
 + FPS Unlock - Allows you to either increase the game's FPS cap or unlock it to infinity.
 Smooth Frame Rate is also changed to 128fps when enabled in-game in each of the presets. ***Ignore if using Disable Texture Streaming (FPS Boost)***
 + Keybinds - Adds several new bindable keybinds in the in-game controls menu that you can change on the fly including auto sprint, hold crouch, abandon mission, etc. More details below.